iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 #### AlternateUnitLabelsProvider

 The [AlternateUnitLabelsProvider]($quantity) interface allows users to specify a set of alternate labels which may be encountered during parsing of strings.
-By default only the input unit label and the labels of other units in the same Unit Family, as well as the label of units in a Composite format are used.
+By default only the input unit label and the labels of other units in the same Unit Family/Phenomenon, as well as the label of units in a Composite format are used.